MIPPL/nephele-org-website/public/content/contributing/translation-program/translatathon/index.md

 You can read more about content buckets [here](/contributing/translation-program/how-to-translate/#find-document), and check the exact distribution of pages across different content buckets [here](/contributing/translation-program/content-buckets/).

-We always recommend contributors to translate the content buckets in order, starting with 1) Homepage → 2) Essentials → 3) Exploring → 4) Use Ethereum pages, etc., but during the Translatathon, this will be especially important and could heavily influence your score, since the higher priority buckets will have a higher multiplier when calculating the final score.
+We always recommend contributors to translate the content buckets in order, starting with 1) Homepage → 2) Essentials → 3) Exploring → 4) Use Nephele pages, etc., but during the Translatathon, this will be especially important and could heavily influence your score, since the higher priority buckets will have a higher multiplier when calculating the final score.

 Full breakdown of multipliers by content bucket: